OpenRiak/riak_kv/docs/QueryAPI.md

 It is possible to drive up the volume of 2i queries, with real-world production examples of more than 10K queries per second being achieved - but such relatively high query volumes are not core to the Riak use case.

 There is a relatively fixed cost per query, even where 0 results are returned; there is a marginal difference in the cost of scanning 10K index entries and scanning 10.
 Queries for large sets of results are possible in a single round trip.
-The query process will be greedy for available CPU cores to complete the query, there is no constraint on how many Ccores a query can use - up to a maximum of `RingSize div n_val` across the cluster.
+The query process will be greedy for available CPU cores to complete the query, there is no constraint on how many cores a query can use - up to a maximum of `RingSize div n_val` across the cluster.
 The Erlang scheduler will balance use between queries and other user requests; there is no specific ring-fencing of resources for the purpose of querying.

-The aim of Riak development is to provide a database that performs efficient, scalable and predictable CRUD operations, and is just-queryable-enough to avoid the need of third party database integration in most use cases.
-However, Riak does support via an external replication API, the ability for the developer to  manage replication and reconciliation to third party query engines (e.g. OpenSearch), should more complex query support be required.

 ## Example (1) - A Simple People Search Index